daattali/beautiful-jekyll/aboutme.md

 I want to use Data Science to solve real problems.

 ### Work
-I've been working as a researcher and theacher at the Central University of Las Villas.
+I've been working as a researcher and teacher at the Central University of Las Villas.

 ### Education
 I finished my MSc in the Department of Computer Science at the Central University of Las Villas.